rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 ````
 It can take up to 5 minutes before all services have been registered again.
 If you want to speed this up, login to the CDB1 using SQL*Plus and execute the command 'alter system register;'.

-Once all the PDB services are available, specifically the PDB1 service, you can continue with the lab.
+Once all the PDB services are available, specifically the PDB1 service, you can continue with the exercise.

 ````
 sqlplus / as sysdba